I fully paid off $77,000 ($76,524.22 to be exact) in student loans! If you want to skip to how I paid it off, scroll to the bottom =)

 3. I decreased my retirement contributions

 For 1.5 months (or 3 paychecks) I eliminated retirement contributions including not getting my company match.
-This is really bad advice that I received.
+This is advice I recommend you ignore if your company provides a company match.
 Always contribute to get your full company match.
 Company match is as close to free money as you can get.
 After a few paychecks of missing out on the company match, I increased my retirement contributions to the minimum to get the full company match and then put the rest towards my student loan debt.

 4. I continued to live comfortably, not insanely frugally